 Apart from body and sensor, cameras can and do differ across a range of features.
-The FZ80 and the ZS80 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of 1166k dots.
+The two cameras under review are similar with respect to both having an electronic viewfinder.
+However, the one in the ZS80 offers a substantially higher resolution than the one in the FZ80 (2330k vs 1166k dots).
 The adjacent table lists some of the other core features of the Panasonic FZ80 and Panasonic ZS80 along with similar information for a selection of comparators.

 |Panasonic FZ80»||1166||n||3.0||1040||fixed||Y||1/2000s||10||Y||Y||Panasonic FZ80|

 |Panasonic ZS80«||2330||n||3.0||1040||tilting||Y||1/2000s||10.0||Y||Y||Panasonic ZS80|

 |Canon SX70« »||2360||n||3.0||922||swivel||n||1/2000s||10.0||Y||Y||Canon SX70|

 |Panasonic TS7« »||1170||n||3.0||1040||fixed||n||1/1300s||10.0||Y||Y||Panasonic TS7|